 Gateway Transitional Care Center is one of four nursing homes in Pocatello, Idaho.
-This facility was awarded an A- overall, which is among the top scores we offer.
-A score in this range requires first-rate scores across the board.
-Based on our assessment, you can't go wrong with this nursing home.
-We also gave this nursing home impressive ratings in all four of the major categories.
+We awarded this nursing home an overall grade of B+.
+A score in this range requires favorable marks in most areas.
+This nursing home definitely has plenty working in its favor.
+This facility also received strong grades in all of our categories.
 More information about these categories can be found below.

 Gateway Transitional Care Center

 - No CCRC

 - No Family Council

 - Offers Hospice

 - Home Making